eradiate/eradiate/docs/rst/contributing.rst

    * Eradiate is built using the `attrs <https://www.attrs.org>`_ library.
 It is strongly recommended to read the ``attrs`` documentation prior to writing additional classes.
-In particular, it is important to understand the ``attrs`` initialisation sequence, as well as how callables can be used to set defaults and to create converters and validators.
+In particular, it is important to understand the ``attrs`` initialization sequence, as well as how callables can be used to set defaults and to create converters and validators.
    * Eradiate's unit handling is based on `Pint <https://pint.readthedocs.io>`_, whose documentation is also a very helpful read.